Libya "mercenary" claim turns spotlight on special ops

 Rebel units in Tripoli were secretly armed so they could rise up and help take the capital, while British agents infiltrated the city to deploy radio equipment to help target NATO air strikes in a way that would avoid civilian casualties.

-France sent dozens of military advisers to organise and train the rebels.
+France sent dozens of military advisers to organize and train the rebels.
 France also delivered arms to the rebels that had been supplied by Qatar.

 Reuters correspondents in the field report having seen apparent evidence of foreign special forces on the ground, although their activities were never made clear.
 Rebels, whose accounts could not be confirmed, also spoke of assistance from CIA agents.